Life of Jesus

-The life of Jesus is primarily outlined in the four canonical gospels, which includes his genealogy and nativity, public ministry, passion, prophecy, resurrection and ascension.
-Other parts of the New Testament — such as the Pauline epistles which were likely written within 20 to 30 years of each other, and which include references to key episodes in the life of Jesus, such as the Last Supper, and the Acts of the Apostles (1:1–11), which includes more references to the Ascension episode than the canonical gospels also expound upon the life of Jesus.
+The life of Jesus is the narrative of the birth, ministry, death and resurrection of Jesus as set out in the New Testament.
+It is recorded chiefly in the four canonical gospels, which outline the genealogy and nativity of Jesus, describe his public ministry and prophetic works, and conclude with his passion, resurrection and ascension.
+Other parts of the New Testament—such as the Pauline epistles which include references to key episodes in the life of Jesus, such as the Last Supper, and the Acts of the Apostles (1:1–11), which includes more references to the Ascension episode than the canonical gospels—also further expound upon the life of Jesus.
 In addition to these biblical texts, there are extra-biblical texts that make reference to certain events in the life of Jesus, such as Josephus on Jesus and Tacitus on Christ.
+The account given here follows the New Testament narrative; reconstructions of what can be established by historical method are treated at historical Jesus.
+The gospels were composed as ancient biographies with theological aims and do not always follow strict chronological order.
+They differ from one another in sequence and detail, and academics debate to which extent this is indicative of their independence.